logzio/logz-docs/_source/logzio_collections/_log-sources/logstash.md

 For most other cases, we recommend using [Filebeat]({{site.baseurl}}/shipping/shippers/filebeat.html).

-These instructions apply to Logstash running on MacOS, Lunix and Windows.
+These instructions apply to Logstash running on MacOS, Linux and Windows.

 </div>
 <!-- tab:end -->